 Refund policy: Enrolled students who wish to withdraw from the TESL course must do so in writing in order to be eligible for a credit or refund.
 Those who withdraw prior to orientation day will be eligible for a full credit towards another course within 12 months or a full refund.
 Those who withdraw within the first 12 in-class hours are eligible for a full credit towards another course within 12 months or a tuition refund (tuition paid minus $495 for books and materials).
 Those who withdraw after the first 12 in-class hours are eligible for a credit towards another course within 12 months.
 There is NO REFUND for those who withdraw after the first 12 in-class hours.

-Cancellation policy: TESL@TFLI reserves the right to cancel any TESL course.
-In the rare case that a TESL course must be cancelled, applicants will be given the option of a full refund or transfer into another TESL@TFLI course of their choosing.
+Cancellation policy: TN Language Center reserves the right to cancel any TESL course.
+In the rare case that a TESL course must be cancelled, applicants will be given the option of a full refund or transfer into another TESL course of their choosing.

-The Tennessee Foreign Language Institute (TFLI), an agency of the State of Tennessee established in 1986, is dedicated to responsive service of the public sector, the business community and private citizens in realizing their intercultural communication goals.
+The Tennessee Language Center (formerly TFLI), an agency of the University of Tennessee’s Institute for Public Service established in 2018, is dedicated to responsive service of the public sector, the business community and private citizens in realizing their intercultural communication goals.